google/fuzztest/doc/fuzz-test-macro.md

 Providing seeds is not necessary; if you don't provide them, FuzzTest will generate them at random.
 However, in certain cases providing seeds can greatly improve fuzzing efficiency.

+Note: Some domains don't support seeds. `ElementOf` and `Just` support seeds only for arithmetic types, enums, and strings.
+Complex domains constructed using combinators `ConstructorOf`, `Map`, and `FlatMap` don't support seeds.

 ### Delaying seed initialization with a seed provider {#seed-providers}